RubenSibon/scrum-guide-notes/scrum-guide-notes.md

 **By [Ruben J. Sibon](https://www.scrum.org/user/294701)**

-These are my notes on the official [Scrum Guide](https://www.scrumguides.org/scrum-guide.html) that I made as part of a Professional Scrum Master (PSM-I) training.
+These are my notes on the official [Scrum Guide](https://www.scrumguides.org/scrum-guide.html) that I made as part of a Professional Scrum Master (PSM-I) training by [The Liberators](https://www.eventbrite.co.uk/o/the-liberators-15531047602).

 Some parts of the guide may have been paraphrased or directly quoted in these notes without proper aknowledgement.

-These note may be expanded by me in the future.
+These notes may be expanded by me in the future.
 Pull requests are welcome!

 ## Empirical Process